orlox/stars_2024_2025/docs/src/2_equations_problems.md

 $$P = K \rho^\gamma,$$

-where $C$ is a constant.
+where $K$ is a constant.
 If the density of a fluid element is perturbed slightly by an amount $\delta \rho\ll\rho$, then the pressure is perturbed by an amount

 $$P_0+\delta P = K (\rho_0+\delta\rho)^\gamma \simeq K\rho_0^\gamma\left(1+\frac{\gamma \delta\rho}{\rho_0}\right),$$